- How to make a simple trailer skin?

 - Putting a Logo on a Masked Skin

 Written on 1st Nov 2022 using MS2 v2022.1

-To create an engine mod, you'll have to enter some values into the Mods Studio 2 editor.
-Here's an overview of all values and what they do:
+To create an engine mod, you will have to enter some values into the Mods Studio 2 editor.
+Here is an overview of all the values and what they do:

 Engine Internal Name

 Optional: Here you can specify what parts/configurations this engine forces upon selection.
-For instance, when a Volvo (2012) 16 litre engine is selected, it forces the FH16 (gray) grill instead of the black one.
+For instance, when a Volvo (2012) 16 litre engine is selected, it forces the FH16 (grey) grill instead of the black one.
 Also, it changes the badges on the truck cab.
-Similarly, Scania trucks have different grill colors and badges corresponding to V8 and non-V8 engines.
+Similarly, Scania trucks have different grill colours and badges corresponding to V8 and non-V8 engines.

 Reference: List of override examples used by SCS Software in Euro Truck Simulator 2